 Students grabbed the wooden podium under the spotlight as they read words off their pages.

-The Writing Center hosted their bi-annual Poetry Night Feb.
+The Writing Center hosted its bi-annual Poetry Night Feb.
 6 in the Cellar of the A Building.

 Participants read works varying from favorite authors to works of their own.